 A careful balance needs to be achieved in order to retain the Northern Defence's rugged and natural environment whilst improving its heritage, recreational and ecological value.
 Increased surveillance monitoring forms a critical element of the Northern Defences future management considering that most of the ecological research carried out to date revolves around the breeding raptor species on the exposed cliff habitat.
-A significant amount of research has nevertheless been carried out by the Gibraltar Museum on the heritage features found within the Northern Defences and these merit equal protection.
+The Gibraltar Museum has in the past carried out some research into the site's heritage features with the Gibraltar Heritage Trust currently following up on this.
+The built Heritage found within the Northern Defences merit equal protection to that of the natural environment.
 The following measures are therefore proposed to help attain the conservation objectives of the Gibraltar Nature Reserve Management Plan:

-- Restoration of defences, tunnels and paths and installing heritage information panels; - Re-opened and improved connections to access the Northern Defences from Town; - Increased surveillance monitoring of flora and fauna; - Installing bat boxes and/or bat houses; - Installing heritage and wildlife interpretation panels; - Installing Nature Reserve demarcation and fire hazard signs; - Improving visitor access within the Northern Defences; - Creation of picnic sites; - Increased Environmental Enforcement patrols; - Systematic removal of invasive and alien species.
+- Restoration of defences, tunnels and paths and installing heritage information panels; - Re-opened and improved connections to access the Northern Defences from Town; - Increased surveillance monitoring of flora and fauna; - Introduction of physical security and monitoring user safety; - Introduction of proper maintenance and cleaning of all sites; - Installing bat boxes and/or bat houses without requiring the closure of heritage locations; - Installing heritage and wildlife interpretation panels in a heritage sensitive manner, at entrance only; - Installing Nature Reserve demarcation and fire hazard signs; - Improving visitor access within the Northern Defences; - Creation of picnic sites and toilet facilities; - Increased Environmental Enforcement patrols; - Systematic removal of invasive and alien species.